portalcorp/ClaudePlaysPokemon/README.md

 3. It sends the screenshot and game state to Claude
 4. Claude responds with explanations and emulator commands
 5. The agent executes the commands and repeats the process
+6. All frames and messages are logged for later analysis